dk14/wolfram-mega/docs/oracles.md

 const params = [{name: "date", values: [1, 5, 10]}]
 const answers = ["YES", "NO"] // optional for ads, but contract-generators would require it; can be range e.g. "0..100" if contract-generator supports it

-const body = { capabilityPubKey, question, endpoint, params, answers }
+const body: OracleBasicCapability = { capabilityPubKey, question, endpoint, params, answers }
 const res = await fetch('./addCapability', {
     method: 'post',
     body: JSON.stringify(body),